PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Professional installation: $100-200

-Compare this to the frustration of fishing blind from the bow, and it's money well spent.
+Compare this to the frustration of fishing blind from the bow, and it is money well spent.
 My catch rate increased noticeably after adding bow electronics.
+For serious anglers investing in LiveScope or Active Target, the premium mounting options are worth every penny for the protection and performance they provide.

 FAQ